lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 In this case, the original message has no payload, and its resulting Plaintext compressed up to only 1 byte (size of the RuleID).
-The AEAD algorithm preserves this length in its first output and yields a fixed-size tag that cannot be compressed and has to be included in the OSCORE message.
-This translates into an overhead in total message length, limiting the amount of compression that can be achieved and plays into the cost of adding security to the exchange.
+The AEAD algorithm preserves this length in its first output and yields a fixed-size tag.
+SCHC cannot compress the tag, and the OSCORE message must include it without compression; this translates into an overhead in total message length, limiting the amount of compression that can be achieved and plays into the cost of adding security to the exchange.

 ~~~~